Protecting your privacy – we’re in it together!

 - Our communications with you

-- How you can request changes to your information
+- How you can access and request changes to your information

 - How we collect, use, and disclose non-personal information

 You are welcome to contact us to obtain further information about how we collect and handle your personal information.
 Seesection below.

 If you have any concerns about your personal or financial information with Peoples Group, or there has been any evidence or unusual activity to suggest you may be at risk of fraud or identity theft, report the incident to us immediately at 1-855-683-2881.

 Where you no longer use our services or products, we will retain your personal information for business purposes in line with legislative and regulatory requirements.
 The information will then be permanently destroyed or anonymized, to the extent that it is possible.

 This policy applies to consumers and candidates for employment with Peoples Group.

 1. What kinds of personal information we collect and why we collect it